Understanding Arc Flash Boundaries: Limited, Restricted & Arc

 Beyond Boundaries: Important Safety Considerations

-While understanding boundaries and PPE is crucial, the safest approach to any electrical task is to establish an electrically safe work condition.
-This means de-energizing the equipment.
-However, when de-energizing is not feasible, other risk mitigation strategies should be employed.
+While understanding boundaries and PPE is crucial, the safest approach to any electrical task is to establish an electrically safe work condition (de-energize).
+When de-energizing is not feasible, other risk mitigation strategies should be employed.
 Key considerations include:

 - Engineering Controls: Reducing incident energy is a primary goal.
-This can be achieved by installing faster-acting circuit breakers, current-limiting fuses, or arc-flash detection relays that significantly shorten the arc’s duration.
+This can be achieved by installing faster-acting protective devices, current-limiting fuses, or arc-detection and mitigation systems that shorten the duration of an arc.

-- Working Space: Adhering to the NEC working clearance requirements (110.26) is critical.
+- Working Space: Adhering to the NEC working-space and access requirements (NEC Article 110) is critical.
 Adequate space allows a worker to move freely and escape a hazardous area without being hindered.
-Learn more about changes to working space access and egress.
+For more on the NEC working clearance requirements, see NEC working clearance requirements (110.26).
+You may also find changes to working space access and egress helpful.

 Primary Sources